 These races combine to create the annual 4 Deserts Race Series, which is now widely recognized as the most prestigious outdoor series in the world.

 In February 2008, a fifth event was added to the RacingThePlanet calendar called the "Roving Race."
-This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, the fifth in 2012 from Wadi Rum to the ancient city of Petra in Jordan, and the most recent in 2013 through the lava fields of Iceland.
-The next Roving Race is scheduled for Madagascar in 2014.
+This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, the fifth in 2012 from Wadi Rum to the ancient city of Petra in Jordan, the sixth in 2013 through the lava fields of Iceland and the most recent in August 2014 through the lush landscape of Madagascar.
+The eighth Roving Race is scheduled for Ecuador.

 - To challenge individuals to go beyond their athletic frontiers through two world class sporting events: the 4 Deserts Race Series and the 'Roving' Race, while exploring the most remote landscapes and ancient cultures on the planet.